On this Page:

 Symptoms can range from mild illness to pneumonia.
 Some people will recover easily, and others may get very sick very quickly.
-People with COVID-19 may experience:
+Common symptoms of COVID-19 may include:

 Below is a comparison between the COVID-19 and cold or flu from the World Health Organisation.

 You can also use the healthdirect Symptom Checker tool to guide you to the appropriate healthcare action, updated with information on novel coronavirus.
 It is also available on the healthdirect app.